-Sonic & Sega All Stars Racing review - Play as Sonic and many other well-known Sega characters
+Sonic & Sega All Stars Racing full review

 You can play as Sonic and many other well-known Sega characters.

 Someone at Feral must be really into racing games, as this is their third racer in as many months, following on from Grid and F1 2012 recently.
 But, of course, Sonic & Sega All Stars Racing is aimed at a younger audience who probably aren’t too worried about the realistic driving controls and real-world race-tracks of those other games.

 You can choose to play as any of a wide range of Sega characters, including Sonic himself, as well as his arch-enemy Doctor Eggman, or even characters such as cool-dude Ryo Hazuki from the Shenmue game series.
 Each character has their own set of wheels too, so you can opt for Ryo’s fork-lift truck if you don’t like the cutesy vehicles driven by Sonic and his crowd of cartoon friends.